Developer Guide

 Given below is an example usage scenario and how the addApp mechanism behaves at each step.

 Step 1.
 The user launches the application.
-PlaceBook will be initialized with a LogicManager
+PlaceBook will be initialized with a LogicManager, a StorageManage, a UiManager

 Step 2.
 The user inputs the addApp command with addApp id/1,2,3 a/Starbucks @ Raffles City start/01-01-2021 1400 end/01-01-2021 1500 ds/discuss marketing strategies